 Welcome to the Australian Embassy, Kyiv

-I would like to take this opportunity to recommend to all Australian citizens and permanent residents in Ukraine that they register with the Australian Government through Smartraveller at www.smartraveller.gov.au.
+All Australian citizens and permanent residents in Ukraine are encouraged to register with the Australian Government through Smartraveller at www.smartraveller.gov.au.
 Registering is simple and beneficial.
 It means we can find you in an emergency, and we can also relay important information to you about elections, new travel advisories and other developments.

 Please note the Embassy is co-located with the Canadian Embassy to Ukraine in Kyiv.